TeamJ-MUSt/word-extractor/README.md

 - `--out OUT`: Output file path.
 Outputs to standard output if not specified.
 - `--verbose`: Prints current queries and progress.
 Defaults to `False`
 - `--threads`: Number of threads for multi-threadings
+- `--headless`: Run chrome driver headless.
+This may affect the results in a bad way.

 ```
 // Using simple query, output to file, log process